-James Worthington, my son, and now the MD of MyWorkwear, came to join the company in 2001, he joined us direct from the IT industry, having worked in both the UK and Canada and bought a refreshing attitude to the business, along with a range of lifestyle clothing, that didn’t quite take off!
+James Worthington, my son, and now the MD of MyWorkwear, came to join the company in 2001.
+He joined us direct from the IT industry, having worked in both the UK and Canada.
+He bought a refreshing attitude to the business, along with a range of lifestyle clothing, that didn’t quite take off!

 Around the time that James joined the team, we noticed the change in the way that people were expecting to purchase, or at least browse our wares.
 Road reps were becoming obsolete and we became one of the first companies to join the online revolution and enable shopping online.

-Our website was built in 2001 by Midland Computers and this is where we met Peter Barfield, whom we have been working with ever since.
+Midland Computers built our website in 2001, and this is where we met Peter Barfield, whom we have been working with ever since.

 In 2015 Peter Barfield and his business partner Ben Simpson became directors of MyWorkwear.
 In joining the business they have bought a wealth of IT experience and we launched our new website in early 2017.

-The MyWorkwear team are committed to offering an outstanding level of service to customers both new and old, large and small – so if you are looking for your first or your next batch of clothing, workwear or uniform that needs to be personalised with embroidery or printing, then please call us 01952 585 881 or visit our website www.myworkwear.co.uk – We care about getting your logo out there.
+If you are looking for clothing, workwear or uniform that needs to be personalised with embroidery or printing, then please call us 01952 585 881 or visit our website www.myworkwear.co.uk .

 Mike Worthington, Founder.